datastax/python-driver/docs/index.rst

 =======================
 A Python client driver for `Apache Cassandra <http://cassandra.apache.org>`_.
 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
-Cassandra 2.1+ is supported.
+Cassandra 2.1+ is supported, including DSE 4.7+.

 The driver supports Python 2.7, 3.4, 3.5, 3.6 and 3.7.